Spidersnet’s Car Dealer Guide to Twitter

 If you don’t currently have a Twitter page for your car dealership, then this section of the guide will help you along the way!
 Obviously, if you do have one, then skip along to the next section…

 1. Head to Twitter and get started

-First thing’s first, you need to head on over to Twitter.com and fill in the details in the ‘New to Twitter?’ sign up box.
+First thing’s first, you need to head on over to Twitter.com and click on the ‘sign up’ button.
 Because you are setting up a Twitter profile for your dealership you will want to ensure that you put your company’s name in the ‘Name’ box.
-Followed by your email address and a password.
+Followed by your email address or phone number.

 3. Almost there!

-Once you’ve filled all of this in, Twitter will then send you to the page below… Click ‘Let’s go!’ and you can start creating your page.
+Once you’ve filled all of this in, Twitter will then send you to the page below… select your favourite interests from the list, or search for your own!

 After you have added in your profile photo, you will want to add a header photo to your page.
 This is the large image that sits at the top of your Twitter profile page in the background.
 It needs to be 1500px wide and 500px high and should not be too distracting.
 Remember, it is in the background, so choose something that works nicely with your logo and the rest of your profile page design.

 Boss Motor Company are a Spidersnet client with a very slick and professional looking Twitter page.
 Take a look at their Twitter profile below…

 You will also want to ensure that you have written a short company bio.
 Make sure that it mentions what your dealership offers and try to include a few keywords in there too to help with